tejendraa/python_package/README.md

 python3 -m venv .venv
 source .venv/bin/activate
-Go to the directory in which the setup.py file for the vm_snapshot exists.
+Go to the directory in which the setup.py file for exists.
 To install the package directly using the setup.py file run:

 pip install .